GabrieleGiuseppini/Ship-Sandbox/README.md

 	- Textures are mipmapped with box filtering
 - Added more realistic ropes, synthesised between two endpoints
 - Removed original parallelism of spring relaxation, as it was inherently wrong (there were race conditions in updating points caught in the boundary between parallel batches)
+- Added ability to pin points - freezing them at their current position
+- Added ability to place remote-controlled and timer bombs (thanks Mart!)
+- Added chainsaw to cut ship in pieces

 After these changes, the fps rate on my laptop increased from 7fps to 27fps!